ThatGuyThimo/WOL-Docker-API/README.md

 # Wake-On-LAN Server for Docker

-An open-source Wake-On-LAN (WOL) server built with Node.js and Express, designed to run as a lightweight Docker container.
+This application is a lightweight, open-source Wake-On-LAN (WOL) server built using Node.js and Express, designed to manage devices in a local network.
+It allows users to send WOL packets to wake up devices remotely and check their online status using simple API endpoints.

+The application is Docker-compatible for easy deployment but can also run natively on Node.js.
+It supports configurable HTTP and HTTPS ports, optional SSL encryption, and accepts standard MAC address formats for seamless integration.
+Ideal for home labs, IT administrators, or anyone looking to automate device management on their network.

 ## Features